andrienko/spin/README.md

 Features
 ---
- - If step is not specified - it will be equal to 5
+ - If "step" attribute of an element is not specified - it will be equal to 5
+ - If an element has "change" attribute - its 'onchange' event will be fired every change
  - Step can be float and/or negative number
  - The type="spin" changes to type="text" after script is initialized.
 This may change in future